Get perfectly grilled shrimp every single time with this easy and fool-proof step-by-step tutorial on how to grill shrimp!

 What to Serve with Grilled Shrimp

-Serve this grilled shrimp with other BBQ sides, a refreshing salad and a simple grain.
+Serve this grilled shrimp with other BBQ sides (or serve them as shrimp tacos!), a refreshing salad and a simple grain.
 We recommend any of the following:

 - 1-lb – 1.5-lbs. jumbo shrimp, peeled and deveined